Synthetic Text-to-SQL Data Generation with 100% SQL Validity Using Claude Haiku

 A bit more foreign/primary keys in tables.

-From this, Dataframer’s spec generation automatically created a detailed specification with 27 data properties, complete with probability distributions and conditional dependencies.
-The system analyzed our seed data, inferred the axes of variation, and translated our objectives into a structured blueprint.
+From this, DataFramer’s spec generation automatically created a detailed specification with 27 data properties, complete with probability distributions and conditional dependencies.
+It analyzed the seed data and turned our objectives into a spec with explicit property distributions.

 For example, the objective “Conditional on query using joins, at least 10% should have left/right/cross joins” became a conditional distribution where Join Type depends on Number of Tables: